ShreeSub/ShreeSub/README.md

-- 👋 Hi, I’m @ShreeSub, Currently a masters Student at NC state
+- 👋 Hi, I’m @ShreeSub, Currently working as an SDE @Microsoft
 - 👀 I’m interested in collaborating on cool Projects
 - 📫 You can reach me at https://www.linkedin.com/in/slramasu/